A topic from the subject of Biochemistry in Chemistry.

 Conclusion

 Genetics is a complex and rapidly growing field of study.
-The techniques and applications of genetics are constantly evolving, and new discoveries are being made all the time.
+Its techniques and applications are constantly evolving, with new discoveries being made all the time.
 Understanding genetics is essential for understanding biochemistry and for solving a wide range of problems in medicine, agriculture, and forensics.

 Genetics in Biochemistry